swcarpentry/2014-04-14-wise/intermediate/git/01-gitlocal.md

 before actually committing anything because we often won't commit everything at once.
 For example,
-suppose we're adding a few citations to our supervisor's work to our thesis.
+suppose we're adding a few more citations to our thesis.
 We might want to commit those additions, and the corresponding addition to the bibliography,